Runaway potentials in warm inflation satisfying the swampland conjectures: Introduction

 In short, all the three above mentioned Swampland criteria restrict the dynamics of inflation in one way or another.
 The de Sitter conjecture, which puts bounds on the slope of the scalar potentials in an effective field theory~\cite{Garg:2018reu, Ooguri:2018wrx},

 where $c$ and $c'$ are both constants of order unity, essentially restricts the slow-roll parameters to become smaller than unity~\cite{Garg:2018reu},

 with $M_{\rm Pl} \equiv 1/\sqrt{8 \pi G} \simeq 2.4 \times 10^{18}$GeV is the reduced Planck mass.
-However, it is essential to have the slow-roll parameters much smaller than unity for inflation to take place in a canonical cold inflationary paradigm.
+However, it is essential to have the slow-roll parameters much smaller than unity for inflation to take place in a canonical cold inflationary paradigm\footnote{ An analysis presented in Ref.~\cite{Kinney:2018nny} has shown how the above conjectures put strong constraints in cold inflation models as far the cosmic microwave background data is concerned. }.
 The Swampland distance conjecture, which restricts the excursion of a scalar field in an effective field theory~\cite{Ooguri:2006in},

 where $d$ is another constant of order unity, essentially favors the small field models of inflation over the large field ones.
 On the other hand, the TCC, which is a bound on the length scales leaving the causal horizon~\cite{Bedroya:2019tba},